nichtich/wikidata-taxonomy/README.md

 ([Q44559](https://www.wikidata.org/wiki/Q44559)) is a subclass of planet with another superclass indicated by "`^`".
 Both "circumbinary planet" and "super-Earth" are subclasses of "extrasolar planet".
-The latter also occurs as sublass of "terrestrial planet" where it is marked by "`==`" instead of "`--`".
+The latter also occurs as subclass of "terrestrial planet" where it is marked by "`==`" instead of "`--`".

 ### JSON format